10. Programs & Supervision

 10.6.
 Leaves of Absence

 Leaves of absence are available to students for compassionate, medical, parenting, educational, and ‘Co-op Program’/Industry reasons.
 Reasonable accommodation is expected to be made.
-Leaves of absence from CGSR are normally granted in four-month blocks only, to coincide with the registration terms , except in the case of maternity, adoption and parenting leave, which may be granted for eight or twelve month blocks.
+Leaves of absence from CGSR are normally granted in four-month blocks only, to coincide with the registration terms, except in the case of maternity, adoption and parenting leave, which may be granted for up to twelve months at once.
+A maximum of three (3) registration terms of leave totaling one year may be granted to a student, after which the student is expected to either re-engage in his/her program, or withdraw.

 The Head of the academic unit or Graduate Chair has the authority to approve a first-time leave request of up to 4 months for compassionate or medical reasons.
 For maternity, parental or adoption reasons, the leave may be approved for up to 12 months immediately following a birth or adoption.
 Short-term leaves of less than one month shall also be managed within the home academic unit.
 Extensions to the initial leave period must be approved by CGSR.